 joão pedro prado

-a Brazilian filmmaker living in Berlin, João is currently working toward a M.A. degree in Directing at Filmuniversität Babelsberg KONRAD WOLF, for which he received a scholarship of the Friedrich-Ebert-Stiftung.
-He previously graduated in Philosophy and Film Studies at the Freie Universität Berlin and studied Audiovisual Media at the University of São Paulo.
-Between 2018 and 2021, he was a student researcher at the Cinepoetics project Audiovisual Rhetorics of Affect, which used a software-based approach to investigate emotionalising strategies in film and television.
+a Brazilian filmmaker based in Berlin, João holds a Master of Fine Arts degree in Directing from Film University Babelsberg KONRAD WOLF, supported by a scholarship from the Friedrich Ebert Foundation.
+He previously graduated in Philosophy and Film Studies at Freie Universität Berlin and attended courses in Audiovisual Media at the University of São Paulo.
+From 2018 to 2021, João was a student researcher with the Cinepoetics project Audiovisual Rhetorics of Affect, which explored emotionalising strategies in film through software-based analysis.

-His short documentary Panama, One-Way about a Corona-denying influencer was screened at several festivals in Europe over the course of 2022 and aired on German national television.
-His fiction film debut Ash Wednesday, a musical about police brutality in Brazil, premiered at the Perspektive Deutsches Kino section of the Berlinale 2023.
-More recently, he’s finished work on two internationally co-produced shorts: Color of Attachment with Iran and Dead Period with the United States.
-João is currently finishing Spaltung, a documentary feature on German nuclear energy discourse in co-production with ZDF Das Kleine Fernsehspiel.
+His short documentary Panama, One-Way about a Corona-denying influencer screened at multiple European festivals in 2022 and was broadcast on German national television.
+His fiction debut Ash Wednesday, a musical addressing police brutality in Brazil, premiered in the Perspektive Deutsches Kino section of the Berlinale 2023.
+His short film Dead Period, co-produced with the United States, was shortlisted for the German Short Film Award 2024.

 Everything has a story.
 Philosophy tells stories with concepts.
 Cinema tells stories with blocks of movement/duration.” – Gilles Deleuze.